 LOS ALTOS, Calif.
 (AP) -- With Congress struggling against time to address key legislation, President Barack Obama on Wednesday portrayed Republicans as members of a party that "has no agenda other than making government not work."
 He said that view breeds public cynicism that helps the GOP by dissuading the public to vote.

-The mixed messages aim to cast Obama as being above the fray even as he embarks on one of his most intense fundraising sprees for the Democratic Party.
+Obama's critique of Republicans came during a fundraising appearance in this wealthy enclave in the San Francisco Bay Area, where he cast himself as being above the political fray even as he embarks on one of his most intense money-raising sprees for the Democratic Party.

 Obama's fundraising - at least six events over three days in Seattle, San Francisco and Los Angeles - comes in a week that represented the two extremes of his approach to Congress.
 On Tuesday he signed a rare piece of bipartisan job-training legislation and hailed it as a symbol of cooperation.
 On Monday he signed an executive order prohibiting federal contractors from discriminating on the base of sexual orientation, the kind of go-it-alone strategy he has made a keystone of his second term.